Annual Events 2023

 Highworth in Wiltshire celebrated it’s 800th anniversary in 2006 with a Jack-in-the-Green and the Jack is now an annual tradition as part of the May Market.
 The Highworth Jack-in-the-Green parades each year through the streets of Highworth with the Bang to Rites Drummers.

-Dead Horse Morris Jack-in-the-Green – Monday 1st May – CONFIRMED
+Dead Horse Morris Jack-in-the-Green – Wednesday 1st May – CONFIRMED

-Islington Milk Maid’s Garlands – Monday May 1st – CONFIRMED
+Islington Milk Maid’s Garlands – Wednesday 1st May – CONFIRMED

 New Esperance Morris have paraded the Islington Milkmaid’s Garland through Islington every May Day since 1981 when it was first revived with the help of Dave Lobb’s research and inspiration.
 The Milkmaids Garlands date back to the 17th Century and were the precursor to The Traditional Jack in the Green.
 The Islington Milk Maid’s Garland is about five feet tall, and needs two people to carry it.
 New Esperance also take the Islington Milk Maid’s Garland to Hastings for the Traditional Jack in the Green Bank Holiday each year.